cratonica/micro_vm/README.md

 ### Datasheet

 #### CPU
-The CPU is a 16-bit RISC processor with a few high-level instructions for interacting with console input and output.
-Endianness matches that of the host machine.
+The CPU is a 16-bit little-endian RISC processor with a few high-level instructions for interacting with console input and output.

 ##### Registers
 * `A` (8 bit)